 Urinary incontinence develops as the result of disruption to normal bladder storage or emptying functions.

-There are a number of factors which may lead to the development of urinary incontinence in women:
+There are a number of factors which may cause urinary incontinence or the development of urinary incontinence in women:

 - Vaginal birth